-Coronavirus has brought a halt to golf, but you can still get your fix thanks to these ideas of how to golf at home during the lockdown.
+Coronavirus and lockdowns has brought a halt to golf, but you can still get your fix thanks to these ideas of how to golf at home during the lockdown.

 We might be unable to get out on the course and there is no action from the PGA Tour or European Tour to watch either with sport shutdown.
 But that doesn’t mean the golf clubs have to be put away in the cupboard.